dbmdz/solr-ocrhighlighting/docs/external_storage.md

 directly stored in Solr.
 This does not require any special configuration besides setting `stored=true` on the fields in the schema.

-This approach has several drawbacks, that might not make it practical for your use case:
+However, this approach has several drawbacks, that might not make it practical for your use case:

-- **Index size:** Requires raw OCR documents to be stored in the Solr index, depending on the format these can be >100MiB, which adds up really quickly
+- **Index size:** Raw OCR documents need to be stored in the Solr index, depending on the format these regularly reach sizes  above 100MiB, which adds up really quickly with thousands of documents
-- **Memory Usage:** During highlighting, Solr will load the full contents of the document into memory.
+- **Memory Usage:** During highlighting, Solr will load the full contents of the stored field into memory.
-  Here again, the document size can make this problematic.
+  Here again, the document sizes involved can make this problematic.

 ## Storing OCR outside of Solr

-For the reasons listed above, the plugin can also access OCR documents stored outside of Solr for highlighting.
+To work around the above issues, the plugin can also access OCR documents stored outside of Solr for highlighting.
 This works by lazily loading only the parts of the documents that actually need to be highlighted at query time from an external source like the file system.

-This works since with an appropriately configured index, Solr stores the *offsets* of the indexed terms in the input document in the index.
+This works, since with an appropriately configured index, Solr stores the *character offsets* of the indexed terms in the input document in the index.
 Given these offsets, we can seek into the input document and retrieve just the parts that are needed.

-There is, however, one complication: Internally, Solr works with UTF-16 strings, where every character takes up exactly 2 bytes, which is also what the stored offsets are based on.
-If the input document is encoded with UTF-16, this means, that given a character offset of `32`, you can obtain the character by seeking into the input document at position `64` (two bytes per character) and read two bytes to get the character.
+There is, however, one complication: Internally, Solr works with UTF-16 strings, where every character takes up exactly 2 bytes, which is also what the stored character offsets are based on.
+In a UTF-16 encoded document, given a character offset of `32`, you can obtain the character at this position by simply seeking into the input document at position `64` (two bytes per character) and reading the two bytes that make up the character

-The complication is now that almost nobody stores documents in UTF-16, since it is very space-inefficient.
+This would easy, but almost nobody stores documents in UTF-16, since it is very space-inefficient.
-Most real-world documents will be stored in UTF-8, which is *variable length encoding*, which means that the number of bytes a character takes up is dependant on the character.
+Most real-world documents will be stored in UTF-8, which is a *variable length encoding*, meaning that the number of bytes a character takes up depends on the character itself (e.g. `a` is one byte, while `ä` is two bytes).
 This makes it impossible to calculate the byte offset of a given character, given only the character offset.

 To get around this limitation, you have two options:

-1. Encode the input documents in [ASCII](#ascii) (= always one byte per character) and format non-ASCII codepoints as XML character entities (i.e. `ſ` becomes `&#383;`)
+1. [Encode the input documents in ASCII](#ascii) (= always one byte per character) and format non-ASCII codepoints as XML character entities (i.e. `ſ` becomes `&#383;`)
-2. Leave the input documents in [UTF-8](#utf8) and store the byte offset for every term in the Solr index
+2. [Leave the input documents in UTF-8](#utf8) and store the byte offset for every term in the Solr index

 **Option #1 is the recommended way**: It only requires a slight modification to